MSLNZ/msl-equipment/docs/index.md

 A configuration file is useful when you want to perform a measurement.
 You can use it to specify

-1. equipment that is being used to perform the measurement
+1. equipment that is required to perform the measurement,
-2. locations of the equipment and connection registers that the equipment can be found in
+2. locations of the [equipment][equipment-register] and [connection][connection-register] registers that the equipment can be found in, and
 3. additional information that the measurement procedure requires for data acquisition.

 The configuration file uses the XML file format to specify this information.